atharaq/atharaq.github.io/computability/lesson15.md

 ## Hilbert's Tenth

+David Hilbert, in his famous list of unsolved problems in mathematics in 1900, posed the following question:

+> Given a Diophantine equation with any number of unknown quantities and with rational integral numerical coefficients: To devise a process according to which it can be determined in a finite number of operations whether the equation is solvable in rational integers.

+That is: given a polynomial in several variables (unknown how many exactly) with integer coefficients, determine if the polynomial has a root.
+Related to this problem, we can consider the set $HTP = \\{ p(x_1, \ldots, x_n) : p$ is a polynomial with integer coefficients in the variables $x_1, \ldots, x_n$, and there are $a_1, \ldots, a_n \in \mathbb{Z}$ such that $p(a_1, \ldots, a_n) = 0 \\}$.

+**Problem**: Show that the set $HTP$ is c.e. by finding an input-output TM $F$ such that the domain of $F$ is $HTP$.

+(What's the alphabet?
+Doesn't really matter so much.
+Just think about what the partial computable function $F$ should be.)

 # Finishing the proof from last time

 Now for $2 \implies 3$.
 Let $F : \mathcal{L} \to \Gamma^\*$ be a partial computable function.
 Use the fact that $\mathcal{L} \neq \emptyset$, so that there is some specific word $y \in \mathcal{L}$.